felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.15.1-dev.5 =

 (2017/06/28) Renamed the Schema type for the Product itemOffered property from IndividualProduct to ProductModel.
-Renamed the "hasPart" property for collection / profile / search / blog pages to "mentions".
+Renamed the "hasPart" property for collection / profile / search pages to "mentions" and for blog pages to "blogPost".

 = 1.15.0 =